-Purpose: The 4-H unmanned aerial systems or UAS project explores the world from above the trees and discovers new frontiers with UASs.
-UASs are commonly known as Umnadded Aerial Vehicles (UAVs) or drones.
-Members explore the uses and applications of unmanned aerial systems including how UASs link to other projects such as geology, robotics, electronics, crop science and many more.
+Purpose: The 4-H uncrewed aerial systems or UAS project explores the world from above the trees and discovers new frontiers with UASs.
+UASs are commonly known as Uncrewed Aerial Vehicles (UAVs) or drones.
+Members explore the uses and applications of uncrewed aerial systems including how UASs link to other projects such as geology, robotics, electronics, crop science and many more.

-- 1. The 4-H members must be currently enrolled in the 4-H SpaceTech project to exhibit in this division. - 2.
-Each exhibitor may enter one exhibit per class.
-Exhibit must have been completed during the current 4-Hyear. - 3.
-The information that accompanies the UAS must be limited to the 4-H Space Tech Exhibit Information Form which is affixed to a 10" X 13" envelope, This envelope should NOT be attached to the UAS.
-This may be downloaded from www.STEM4KS.com Any UAS exhibit not including this completed envelope will receive an automatic participation ribbon. - 4.
-Each exhibit MUST include a video of the youth operating their UAS.
-This allows judges to get a better understanding of the exhibit and allows the youth the opportunity to fully demonstrate their exhibit.
-The video should be no longer than 8 minutes and should be placed on the CD, DVD, USB drive, or similar. - 5.
-Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - 6.
-Unmanned Aerial Systems that include or depict weaponry of any kind will be disqualified. - 7.
-See the last section for full details about exhibiting posters, display boards and notebooks. - 8.
-If modifications are made to the exhibit a page should be attached noting those modifications - 9.
-If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon.
+- 1. The 4-H members must be currently enrolled in the 4-H project to exhibit in this division. - Each exhibitor may enter one exhibit per class.
+Exhibits must have been completed during the current 4-Hyear.

+3. The information that accompanies the UAS must be limited to the 4-H Engineering & Technology Exhibit Information Form which is affixed to a 10" X 13" envelope, This envelope should NOT be attached to the UAS.
+This may be downloaded from http://rocketry.engtech4ks.com/ Any UAS exhibit not including this completed envelope will receive an automatic participation ribbon.

+4. Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster.

+5. Unmanned Aerial Systems that include or depict weaponry of any kind will be disqualified.

+6. See the last section for full details about exhibiting posters, display boards and notebooks.

+7. If modifications are made to the exhibit a page should be attached noting those modifications

+8. If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon.